prontolabs/pronto/README.md

 Pronto runs the checks on a diff between the current HEAD and the provided commit-ish (default is master).

-### GitHub Integration

-You can run Pronto as a step of your CI builds and get the results as comments on GitHub commits using `GithubFormatter` or `GithubPullRequestFormatter`.

 Add Pronto runners you want to use to your Gemfile:
 ```ruby
 gem 'pronto'